rajanimesh64/WU_Assignment/README.md

 Navigate to the project directory:

-bash

     cd assignment

 Run the project:

     Open the Project in Eclipse:
     Open Eclipse IDE and go to "File" > "Import".

 Import Maven Project:

     In the Import dialog, expand the "Maven" folder and select "Existing Maven Projects".
     Select the Project Directory:
     Click on "Next" and then browse to the directory where you cloned the Git repository (WU_Assignment).
 Select the directory and click "Finish".

 Wait for Dependencies to be Resolved:
     Eclipse will import the Maven project and start downloading its dependencies.
 Wait for the process to complete.

 Run the Project:

     Once the project is imported successfully, you can run it by right-clicking on the project in the Project Explorer, selecting "Run As", and then choosing an appropriate run configuration (e.g., "Java Application", "JUnit Test", etc.).

 Contributing